-If you are struggling with this issue, speaking with a qualified commission dispute attorney can clarify matters.
+If you are struggling with this issue, speaking with a qualified dispute attorney can clarify matters.
 Under law, you might be entitled to have the funds that were withheld paid immediately with interest.
-You are also entitled to have company officials sit down with in a legal setting and explain what parts of the contract they believe you did not live up while you were under their employment.
+You are also entitled to have company officials sit down with you in a legal setting and explain what parts of the contract they believe you did not adhere to while you were under their employment.
 If you were terminated, you are also entitled to know why and if there is any possibility you might be hired again by the workplace.

 An employer may have arbitrarily changed conditions required to earn the commission.
 For example, they may have decided only those who were willing to work holidays may qualify for payments.
 This is not allowed under the law.
 A company is also not allowed to suddenly, retroactively decide that only a certain percentage will pay out in the form of sales commissions.
 For example, if it was agreed that the sale of a house was to have resulted in a three percent commission on the sale price, the company cannot legally go back and decide that it will only pay out two percent instead.